What did you want to be when you grew up? Most kids dream of being astronauts, sports stars, maybe even superheroes.

 Jumbla Studios has launched six new animation and motion graphics courses at its South Melbourne headquarters in the first major overhaul of its educational division since 2016.

-Click below to submit your project details and a senior producer will get back to you within four business hours.
+Click below to submit your project details and a senior producer will get back to you within one business day.